cloudmesh-community/book/chapters/assignment.md

 - Take results in two different cloud services and your local PC (ex:
   Chameleon Cloud, echo kubernetes).
 Make sure your system can be created and deployed based on your documentation.

+- Each team member must provide a benchmark on their computer and a cloud IaaS, where the cloud is different from each team member.

 - Create a Makefile with the tags deploy, run, kill, view, clean that deploys your environment, runs application, kills it, views the